-AHSAHKA, Idaho – Visitors are invited to attend free nature-themed movie presentations at the Dworshak Dam Visitor Center theater during December, U.S. Army Corps of Engineers officials at the dam announced today.
+AHSAHKA, Idaho – Families and children are invited to attend free nature-themed movie presentations at the Dworshak Dam Visitor Center theater during December, U.S. Army Corps of Engineers officials at the dam announced today.

-Selected movies will be shown at 10 a.m. and 2 p.m. on the following Fridays:
+These movies will be shown at 11 a.m. and 2 p.m. on the following Fridays:

 Prior to each movie, Dworshak ranger staff will provide a 10-15 minute presentation about the wildlife or natural history depicted in the film.
-Dworshak staff would also like to invite the public to explore the many educational and fun displays at the visitor center, including a water safety room where children can play in a boat, create water safety posters and try on life jackets.
+Children without school on Fridays are also welcome to explore the many educational and fun displays at the visitor center, including a water safety room where they can play in a boat, create water safety posters and try on life jackets.

 Movie seating is limited to the first 50 guests.
 All children 16 and under must be accompanied by a parent or guardian throughout the movie.
 For more information about the movies, water safety, fall recreation opportunities and current conditions, call the visitor center during business hours at 208-476-1255.

 Release no. 11-157